 Ever wake up with body aches and pains and wonder what you did?
 Inflammation could be the source!
 But here’s a surprising fact.
 Inflammation isn’t necessarily a bad thing for your body.
 In fact, it can be a good thing in some cases.
-That’s because inflammation is your body’s way of defending itself from simple mosquito bites to full-on attacks to your key body systems.
+That’s because inflammation is your body’s way of defending itself from simple mosquito bites to full-on attacks to key body systems.

 It’s important to note that inflammation can affect you at any age.
 It isn’t just limited to the aches and pains of getting older and dealing with arthritis.
 Athletes, busy moms and dads, college students, and even kids can suffer the side effects of inflammation.